FlaxEngine/FlaxDocs/manual/graphics/models/sdf.md

 * If a model is used on levels with very large or very small scales (eg. *1000* or *0.0001*) then apply this scale to the import transform or adjust the SDF resolution scale on the asset to have similar SDF quality.
 * Use Global SDF debug view to analyze the SDF scene (it should roughly match the actual scene geometry - that's what the GI algorithm sees).
 * Use `StaticFlags` for static objects so Global SDF can optimize rasterization of static scene.
+* Use `Global SDF Overdraw` debug view mode to inspect scene complexity.
+Areas with red color are made of more objects that affect Global SDF chunks rasterization performance.